javiertorron/UIActivityButton/README.md

     [yourButton showLoading];   // Hides button title, button image, and deletes UIEdgeInsets [yourButton hideLoading];   // Hides activity indicator and restores previous title, image and UIEdgeInsets

+*NOTE:* You can use the button as a normal UIButton in code or storyboard.

 So easy!